 Have you ever looked at an outfit and can’t figure out why it’s not working, chances are it’s because you’re breaking one of these fashion rules.
 I'm combing all the fashion advice I've shared in pieces over the last few years in various posts here in one place.
 Be sure to read my Effortless Spring Style post for more tips.
-The idea is understanding the importance of balancing our the proportions of an outfit and what styles and colors work best with your body type so that you look amazing every day.
+The idea is understanding the importance of balancing the proportions of an outfit and what styles and colors work best with your body type so that you look amazing every day.
 In this post I'm going to cover personal color palettes, body shapes, and the rule of thirds.

 1. Color Palette